Using Bold, Italics, and Underlining on Your Resume – the Right Way

 With my clients, I often use italics for longer pieces of information, such as a job description.
 Here is an example:

-In this case, I utilized italics to emphasize the general overview of the position since it would be too distracting to bold that entire phrase.
+In this resume, I utilized italics to emphasize the general overview of the position since it would be too distracting to bold that entire phrase.

 You’ll also need to be mindful about what you italicize in conjunction with your bolding.

-While underlining seems like another good way to emphasize keywords and phrases on your resume, there is one underlining (once again, pun intended) issue: Underlining isn’t ATS-friendly and can be confusing to read.
+While underlining seems like another good way to emphasize keywords and phrases on your resume, there is one issue: Underlining isn’t ATS-friendly and can be confusing to read.

 Plus, resumes are usually read on screens nowadays, and we’re used to underlined text indicating a link on a screen.
 Seeing underlined text that’s not a link can be a little confusing.

 However, there is an exception.
-Hyperlinks like this one are indeed ATS-compliant, so fear not when linking your email address or LinkedIn Profile page.
+Hyperlinks are indeed ATS-compliant, so fear not when linking your email address or LinkedIn Profile page.
 (If you see something saying that ATS doesn’t like links, that’s one of many myths and misunderstandings.)